 The Mike Eaton Scholarship is to honor the memory of William Granville “Mike” Eaton, English teacher at Westminster High School from 1935 to 1971, by awarding a student scholarship and through recognition of outstanding teachers.

 The scholarship is awarded to a graduating senior from Westminster High School, based on an essay about that student’s most influential teacher.
 That teacher will also be recognized through this scholarship.

-The Historical Society of Carroll County recently dedicated a room at Cockey’s Tavern to Mr. Eaton, the room in which he lived for over 25 years.
+The Historical Society of Carroll County displays a room at Cockey’s to Mr. Eaton, the room in which he lived for over 25 years.
 Funds and memories are being collected to continue to recognize Mr. Eaton at the Historical Society and through this scholarship.